 Seth Monahan

-At the Yale School of Music, Monahan teaches theory classes in the core track of Musicianship and Analysis.
-He previously served as Associate Professor of Music Theory and Chair of the Music Theory Department at the University of Rochester’s Eastman School of Music.
+At the Yale School of Music, Monahan is the Chair of the Doctor of Musical Arts Committee.
+He also teaches core musicianship classes and seminars on music analysis.
+He previously served as Associate Professor of Music Theory and Chair of the Music Theory Department at the Eastman School of Music.